Non-EU guest students

 Please do not start an online ST1 application.
 It is important that you use the ST1 application form (PDF) that we will send you shortly after receipt of the tuition fee.

-It is no longer possible to apply for the autumn 2022 semester.
-We will open up for applications for the spring 2023 semester in September.
+It is no longer possible to apply for the autumn 2023 semester.
+We will open up for applications for the spring 2024 semester in the autumn.

 When you receive the e-mail inviting you to apply online, click on the link in the e-mail and log in to the online application form.